Policy: Section VII

 All incoming students and new employees will receive primary prevention and awareness programming as part of their orientation.
 Returning students and employees will receive ongoing training and education on a periodic basis.

-Educational, developmental, and responsive programs that address bias, racism, homophobia and other areas of discrimination based on identity are facilitated by the Office of Equity and Inclusion, the Office of Intercultural Education, and Student Affairs.
+Educational, developmental, and responsive programs that address bias, racism, homophobia and other areas of discrimination based on identity are facilitated by the Office of Equity and Inclusion, the Student Center for Belonging and Community, and Student Affairs.
 The VPEI oversees the assessment of community and individual needs generally and works with the Office of Title IX & Civil Rights Compliance and others across campus to identify appropriate action and response.

 Educational programs focused on sexual harassment include an overview of the college’s policies and procedures, relevant definitions of prohibited conduct, discussion of the impact of alcohol and illegal drug use, effective consent, safe and positive options for bystander intervention, and information about risk reduction.
 The Title IX Coordinator oversees the education and prevention calendar and tailors programming to campus needs and climate.
 All educational programs include a review of resources and reporting options available for students, faculty, and staff.